 In my garden that day, my gut was a trembling mess.
 My heart was anxious.
 I paced the walking paths and hid my face from my neighbors.
 As I dug for a tissue I knelt down and stared at the dirt.
 “Dear God, forgive me.
 Help me see the root of this action.”
 I blew my nose, took a deep breath, and got my hands busy.
 As I plucked little weeds and churned up the soil, layers of thoughts peeled off and exposed the truth.
 Wow, I didn’t see that coming.
 How juvenile.
 We all have our adolescent times, this was one of mine.

-A ‘garden’ is a place where we get our hands busy.
-It’s a place where we can be alone.
+Gardening is a task where we get our hands busy.
+Our garden is a place where we can be alone.
 It is a moment in time where our soul is unguarded, where we can let it free and know it’s safe.
 A place where we cradled the unique ability our Creator gave us.
 So what’s your ‘garden’?
 What place knows you?
 A woodshop, craft table, mixing bowl, knitting basket, sketch pad, garage, what is it?

 When we’re feeling troubled where do you want to go?